Walter Bonatti: The "Vincendon and Henry tragedy"

 Bonatti managed to pass the night unharmed but his companion Gheser started to suffer from frostbite to one foot.
 On 26 December Bonatti and Gheser descended 100 m lower to join the other party.
 The four climbers continued the climb together and arrived on the Brenva Col. From there two options were possible: descend directly to Chamonix crossing a section of unstable and avalanche-prone snow, or climb to the summit of Mont Blanc and descend the normal route to find shelter in the Vallot Hut.
 Bonatti decided to take the second option, the safest but also the longest and more painful because it required the four men to gain 500 m of elevation in a winter storm.
-Bonatti pushed the men to climb as fast as possible because he realised time was limited; Gheser's feet and hands were suffering from severe frostbite (later in the valley he would have some fingers amputated).
+Bonatti pushed the men to climb as fast as possible because he realized time was limited; Gheser's feet and hands were suffering from severe frostbite (later in the valley he would have some fingers amputated).
 They arrived at the Vallot Hut when night had already fallen.

 In the meantime Vincendon's party decided, 200 m from the summit of Mont Blanc, to turn back and head directly to Chamonix, but the arrival of darkness forced them to spend the night in a crevasse at 4600 m.
 Bonatti and Gheser left the Vallot Hut on 27 December, descended the Italian side of Mont Blanc and arrived at the Gonella Hut, where on 30 December a team of alpine guides arrived to rescue them.

-Vincendon and Henry, in the meantime were totally exhausted and frostbitten and waited in the crevasse to be rescued, but the bad weather prevented a successful operation.
-Multiple attempts to save the climbers were made (including a helicopter sent to rescue the party but crashing on the glacier).
+Vincendon and Henry, in the meantime, were totally exhausted and frostbitten and waited in the crevasse to be rescued, but the bad weather prevented a successful operation.
+Multiple attempts to save the climbers were made (including a helicopter sent to rescue the party but crashed on the glacier).
 All proved useless.
 Both climbers died of cold after 10 days exposure.
 Their bodies were recovered in March 1957.
 The events that marked this tragedy triggered changes in mountain rescue techniques and procedures in France.